Understanding Bitcoin’s Scarcity and Value Proposition

 In this article, I’ll be going over the value proposition of Bitcoin by evaluating its scarcity.

 Before we dive into Bitcoin’s value proposition, it’s important to get the fundamentals out of the way first.
-So, let’s get a simple working definition of what it is.

 Bitcoin is a decentralised digital currency that is designed to enable global peer-to-peer transactions with very little friction, by using a distributed public ledger known as a blockchain.